Rok at La Brea Pitch Lake in Trinidad showing natural asphalt surface textures

 Population: 1.4 million (2015)

-• Driving around the island, enjoying tropical forest, while avoiding scary encounters with oncoming vehicles.
+• Driving around the island, enjoying the tropical forest, while trying to stay safe.

 • Relaxing on a beautiful sandy beach in Maracas Bay.